 The 2020 Western Hockey League (WHL) bantam draft took place on April 22nd with 233 players selected.
 Two of the picks had fathers who played in the WHL for the Victoria Cougars.
 The 1st round pick of the Victoria Royals is related to a former Nanaimo Islander who went on to play in the National Hockey League (NHL).

-Lukas Dragicevic - drafted in the 1st round (fourth overall) by the Tri City Americans.
+Lukas Dragicevic - 1st round (fourth overall) - Tri-City Americans

 Hometown: Richmond, BC